Encore!

 Impact

-The trailer of Encore!
-Was submitted to the Rising Tide Challenge hosted by Blue Ocean Games, and scored at 590/1066 with more than 200,000 total votes from players all over the world.
+The trailer of Encore! was submitted to the Rising Tide Challenge hosted by Blue Ocean Games, and scored at 590/1066 with more than 200,000 total votes from players all over the world.

 Lessons Learned